aackerman/talks/javascript-flow/README.md

     * Python
     * Ruby

 Here are a few examples of statically and dynamically typed languages just of reference.
-And flow is a tool that allows its users to have static type checking and a dynamically typed language.

 ## What is the point of static typing?

-And the first question you might ask is "Why?"
+And the first question you might ask is "Why?", "What is the point of static typing?"

 [display image of the question "Why?"]